 Once you know how much you’ll need, consider how you’ll cover the costs.
-Changes to your income and additional expenses can present a big financial challenge.
+Changes to your income and extra expenses can present a big financial challenge.

 Creating a budget can help you feel more prepared, so you have one less thing to worry about.

-Think about how much you would need to put aside a month to meet your goal.
-If you’ll be able to meet this amount from your current budget, that’s great.
+Think about how much you'd need to put aside a month to meet your goal.
+If you can meet this amount from your current budget, that’s great.
 If not, you may want to cut back.

-If necessary, look at your outgoings to see if there are areas where you could save money.
+You might need to look at your outgoings to see if there are areas where you could save money.
 For example, you could start small by trying to reduce the amount you spend on food shopping or reviewing your subscriptions.
-Or consider making bigger changes like switching energy supplier.
+Or you could think about making bigger changes like switching energy supplier.

-You may decide to use this money to buy certain items in advance, to avoid having to buy everything in the last month of pregnancy.
+You may decide to use this money to buy some things in advance.
+That way, you can avoid having to buy everything in the last month of pregnancy.
 For example, you may want to save money for a car seat in the second trimester and a cot in the third trimester.

-Some stores allow you to put down a deposit, or pay monthly, on some of the more expensive items.
+Some shops allow you to put down a deposit or pay monthly on some of the more expensive items.
 They may also hold bulkier items for you, such as prams, until your baby is born.

 If you have time on your side, building up your savings can also provide extra support if one partner is planning to take maternity or paternity leave.
-And, if you can, try to keep saving after the baby arrives.
+And, if you can, try to carry on saving after the baby arrives.